 There are many options for attractive furniture that doubles as storage space.
 Ottomans or benches that open up are a great place to hide your children’s books or bins of toys when you need them put away.

 Coffee tables or end tables with drawers or cupboards underneath are great places to stash puzzles or other games.
-Most of us can’t afford to go out and buy all new furniture but many discount shops carry affordable storage ottomans and tables.
+Most of us can’t afford to go out and buy a brand new coffee table or all new furniture but many discount shops carry affordable storage ottomans and tables.
 A few additional storage spaces can make a big difference in your home’s appearance.

 Because you need furniture anyway, being sure you have furniture with built in storage is probably one of the best toy storage solutions out there.
 Plus, it is great excuse to re-decorate!